elixir-geolix/adapter_lookup_cache/README.md

   ]
 ```

-The id of the main database configuration will be used for the lookup adapter and automatically passed when required.
+The `:id` of the adapter configuration will be reused for the lookup adapter and automatically passed when required.

 ## License